 Message to Self

-A participant can send a message to itself.
 It is also possible to have multi-line using \n.

 @startuml

-Alice->Alice: This is a signal to self.\nIt also demonstrates\nmultiline \ntext
+Alice -> Alice: This is a signal to self.\nIt also demonstrates\nmultiline \ntext

 @enduml